Makeup Memo - mind your minerals

 Not all mineral powder foundations live up to the hype.

-working on set or for the red carpet, I’ve been using mineral powder for quite sometime happily and successfully to finish off makeup and help it last for several hours under bright lights, humidity, rain and sweat.
+As a makeup artist working on set or for the red carpet, I’ve been using mineral powder for quite sometime happily and successfully to finish off makeup and help it last for several hours under bright lights, humidity, rain and sweat.

 Mineral powder foundation has been around for decades, but one brand with a marketing powerhouse behind it launched mineral powder to the forefront and into the hands of just about every woman in America.
 Their convincing infomercials say that a dip, tap and swirl of their product are all you need to make skin look flawless, airbrushed, and glowing – all without clogging pores, while protecting skin from the sun and being resistant to water.
 That can be true, but not all brands live up to the hype created around this category, nor is this makeup the answer for every woman.

 Women with very dry or very oily skin aren’t well suited for powder foundation.
 Powder grabs at flaking skin and separates on oily faces, settling into pores and making it look worse.
 Hydrating and exfoliating well, along with a primer will help makeup look great on drier skin.
 Using a light moisturizer and skin primer will help those with oily skin be able to successfully wear powder foundation.
 Remember: a little goes a long way in application for mineral powders.
 Going straight to the face with a brush loaded with powder is a way to make anyone’s face look dull, gunky and ashy.
 If you need a refresher on applying powder and not overdoing it in the “powder danger zones” read Makeup Memo: why matte falls flat.